emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

 This implementation has a custom image upload service that allows a quality setting to be configured.

-## My impressions of Strapi
+## My impressions of Strapi (V3.1.4)

-- It's a decent CMS, but has numerous issues
+- It's a decent CMS, but has numerous issues - mainly at the *admin* stage when new content properties are defined.
+In the *content editing* stage no major issues have been encountered.
   - The UI interface looks nice
     - but I wish there was a way to customize it.
   - I can do most of what I want